srijitseal/JUMPCP_Exploration/README.md

 Welcome to the repository dedicated to exploring the chemical space of the JUMPCP dataset and further data processing.
 Here, you'll find a collection of Jupyter Notebooks, scripts, raw and processed datasets essential for the detailed investigation of JUMPCP compounds.

 Repository Structure:
-01_standardise_smiles: Contains the tools for standardizing the SMILES notation of compounds.
+Folder: 01_standardise_smiles: Contains the tools for standardizing the SMILES notation of compounds.

     01_process_raw_datasets.py: Python script to process raw datasets and smiles standardisation.
     02_Explore_Datasets.ipynb: Jupyter Notebook for dataset exploration.

-02_Explore_JUMP_compounds: Houses the notebooks and data files for exploring the JUMPCP compounds.
+Folder: 02_Explore_JUMP_compounds: Houses the notebooks and data files for exploring the JUMPCP compounds.

     01_DrugSpace_Exploration.ipynb: Explore the drug space of the dataset.
       02_Explore_Chemical_Space_PCA_TSNE.ipynb: Investigate the chemical space via PCA and t-SNE methods.
       03_Find_Overlaps_with_data_JUMPCP_and_save_datasets.ipynb: Find overlaps in data and save datasets.

-03_splitting_data: This section helps in data stratification.
+Folder: 03_splitting_data: This section helps in data stratification.

       01_data_splitting.py: Main script for splitting data.

-scripts: Utility scripts for data processing.
+Folder: scripts: Utility scripts for data processing.

-  stratified_split_helper.py: Helps in stratifying the splits. standardise_smiles.py: Standardizes the SMILES notation.
+      stratified_split_helper.py: Helps in stratifying the splits.
+      standardise_smiles.py: Standardizes the SMILES notation.

 data: A comprehensive data directory with raw, processed, overlapping, and split datasets from various sources like JUMPCP, BBBP, sider, tox21, muv, HIV, and more.
 This directory also contains notebooks for specific datasets.